 - Tea Tree

-Energizing oils to compliment peppermint with helping you put an energetic spring back in your step:
+Energizing oils to compliment peppermint and help you put an energetic spring back in your step:

 - Rosemary, Clary sage, Bergamot, Lemongrass, Eucalyptus, Spearmint, Tea tree, Cypress, Pine, Lemon, Basil, Grapefruit, Ginger